rackerlabs/design-system/_docs/style/spacing.md

 Consider the following best practices when you apply the Helix spacing system:

+- The Helix spacing system uses 4 as the baseline number on which all other spatial values are calculated.
+For example, the font size value for all headings are multiples of 4.
+The baseline value helps you build consistency into your layout.
 - In most cases, use medium spacing (20px) as the default.
 - When choosing spacing values for a new design, consider the user's needs and use case.
 Use small spacing when users prefer greater data density.
 Use large spacing to increase whitespace, which can help enhance user comprehension.
 - Avoid uneven spacing (padding) on containers.
 In the majority of cases, containers must use square inset spacing, which means that the top, right, bottom, and left spacing values are equal inside the container.